speced/bikeshed/docs/install.md

 This'll install Bikeshed, making it available to your Python environment as the `bikeshed` package, and automatically add a `bikeshed` command to your path.

-To update bikeshed to its latest version at any time, just enter Bikeshe'd folder, and run:
+To update bikeshed to its latest version at any time, just enter Bikeshed's folder, and run:

 ~~~~
 $ git pull --rebase